Picture Gallery> Derbyshire Pictures Index> This page

 [14] "Black's Tourist Guide to Derbyshire" (1888) pub.
 Adam and Charles Black, Edinburgh.

-[8] Anthony Babington, the Plot's leader, was horribly treated when he was hung, drawn and quartered, whilst Mary was eventually removed to Fotheringhay where she was executed.
+[15] Anthony Babington, the Plot's leader, and his co-conspiritors were treated appallingly when they were hung, drawn and quartered.
+Mary was eventually removed to Fotheringhay where she was executed.
 Also see Dethick Church.

 Also see: